spearwolf/eventize/README.md

 | `ε.off(object)` | unsubscribe by object |
 | `ε.off()` | unsubscribe all listeners attached to ε |

-> 🔎 for those who still have unanswered questions, we recommend a look at the detailed test cases [./src/off.spec.ts](./src/off.spec.ts)
+> 🔎 For those with unanswered questions, we recommend a look at the detailed test cases [./src/off.spec.ts](./src/off.spec.ts)

 ###### getSubscriptionCount()

-A small helper function that returns the number of subscriptions to the object. very useful for e.g. tests
+A small helper function that returns the number of subscriptions to the object.
+Very useful for tests, for example.

 ```js
 import {getSubscriptionCount} from '@spearwolf/eventize';